NetDocuments-Archive/rd-winrm-plugin/README.md

 ### Configuration
-choose `WinRM Executor` as Default Node Executor
+Choose `WinRM Executor` as Default Node Executor
 and `WinRM File Copier` as Default Node File Copier

 Settings:
 `Kerberos Realm`  Put here fqdn of your realm in case your computer is part of AD domain
 `Username` Put here username for negotiate, plaintext or ssl auth